This site requires Javascript enabled to operate correctly. Please enable Javascript in your browser, or click here

 In the lush trees of Southeast Asia there are numerous surprises.
 Among those, three very special species that, although shy, are some of the most majestically beautiful species on Earth.

 Characterized by their distinct coloration, interesting behavior and most of all, beautiful and complex songs, Yellow-cheeked gibbons are the first of these species.
 In the secluded Son-Tra Peninsula lives the Queen of primates: The Red-Shanked Douc, with their five colors and almost puppet-like appearence.
-Lastly, the super-rare Delacour's Langur offer incredible acrobatic abilities and its own kind of beauty.
+Lastly, the super-rare Cat Ba Langur offer incredible acrobatic abilities, a super-cool hairdo and its own kind of beauty.

 Main Features